The Regrettes' reinvention: “I want us to go as big as we can. I don't see a ceiling for us"

 It all comes down, she says, to “that confidence that we never had before,” which is something Night wants to pass on: “I want this record to help others feel proud about who they are and what they’ve gone through, even if their experiences are completely different to mine.
 I hope that they can come back to the sense of freedom that’s found within the album, of the confidence that comes from talking about your struggles.
 Maybe that helps them dance through their own demons and pain.”

-– ‘Further Joy’ will be released on April 8 via Warner Records Inc.
+– Main image credit: Riley Donahue / Perpetual Studio.
+‘Further Joy’ will be released on April 8 via Warner Records Inc.